psysrc/blip/README.md

 *Blip is currently under construction!
 Please be patient.*

-## Further Documentation
+## Documentation

-More documentation is available in the `docs/` directory, including detailed explanation of Blip code syntax.

-In the `examples/` directory you'll find examples of valid Blip programs.
+An index of Blip documentation can be found [in the `docs/` folder](docs/README.md).

+Example Blip code can be found in the `examples/` directory.
+We have unit tests to verify that all example code in this folder parses correctly and is therefore syntactically valid.

 ## Nomenclature & Etymology